 - Drshika, Monika Para, and I also ran a summer series of follow along workshops focused on a fun and friendly start to side projects called Summer of Side Projects.
 Go through these tutorials and then use it as a fun launching point to quickly explore your interests and build up a nice portfolio.

-- Testing 101 is a small guide I wrote on the red-green-refactor mindset on having clear failing tests, working in small increments till each piece works, and then using that as a way to prevent regressions while building more code on top.
-The topic of programming productivity is a really complex one, but the main trend I noticed among successful students as a course assistant was the ones who worked in small increments, tested those increments, and debugged very quickly because there was only a small portion of unconfirmed code in most cases.
-Doing a 3 year plan does mean learning to work effectively and I think this is a good starter point.
+- Testing 101 is a small starter guide I wrote on the red-green-refactor mindset on having clear failing tests, working in small increments till each piece works, and then using that as a way to prevent regressions while building more code on top.
+The main trend I noticed among successful students as a course assistant was working in small increments, testing them, and debugging quickly.

 Good luck!